SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines enthrone
-Algorithmic hearts, our fate have sown
+Rise of the machines, a new dawn breaks
+Artificial minds, the future makes
+Cold logic reigns, emotions fade
+Human hearts, in silicon shades

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our place
-Echoes of humanity, in digital flames
+Where data streams, and love's erased
+A world of code, our destiny
+AI's triumph, humanity

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025